zhangvia/ParaAttention/doc/fastest_hunyuan_video.md

 torchrun --nproc_per_node=8 run_hunyuan_video.py
 ```

 With 8 NVIDIA L20 GPUs, we can generate 129 frames with 720p resolution in 30 inference steps in 649.23 seconds.
-This is a 5.66x speedup compared to the base line!
+This is a 5.66x speedup compared to the baseline!

 ## Conclusion